 There is no evidence that the canine influenza virus will infect humans, horses, ferrets, or other species.
 However, rarely, the dog flu can be contracted by felines.

-So far, Asheville has seen no confirmed cases of canine influenza this year.
+So far this year, Asheville has seen no confirmed cases of canine influenza in 2017.
 But, just to be aware and on the lookout: